 The main suggestion I would say is to ensure that you keep an eye on all of your belongings at all times, don’t flash around valuables or large amounts of cash and keep your wits about you.
 Likely you will leave Croatia without incident.

-If you’re travelling long-term and are simply looking for an affordable travel medical insurance option, then SafetyWing is also a fantastic option and another one that we personally use.
+If you’re travelling long-term and are simply looking for an affordable travel medical insurance option, then SafetyWing is also a fantastic option.
 Click here to get a quote from SafetyWing.

 Language in Croatia

 Another important thing to cover when planning a trip to Croatia is language, as many potential visitors will wonder how far English will get them in the country.
 As one would expect, the official language in Croatia is, unsurprisingly, Croatian.